 A digital immune system (DIS) integrates methodologies and tools for the design, development, operation, and analytics of software to reduce business risks.
 Applications and services are shielded against anomalies by a strong digital immune system, which makes them more durable and able to bounce back fast from failures.
-These anomalies might be caused by software faults or security flaws.
+(Ambien) These anomalies might be caused by software faults or security flaws.
 When crucial apps and services are seriously damaged or cease to function entirely, it can lessen the risks to business continuity.

 Why is DIS important?

 The goal of a digital immune system is to improve the user experience and reduce system failures that harm corporate performance.
 It includes a variety of approaches and technologies from software design, development, automation, operations, and analytics.
 A DIS safeguards programs and services to increase their resilience and speed up their ability to bounce back from errors.